zeruniverse/CryptoStego/README.md

 ##Features
 + Random initialization of invalid bits - obfuscation
-+ Non-linear bit-by-bit message storage
++ Non-linear bit-by-bit message storage.
-+ Valid bits and their order decided by sha512-based hash function related to password
++ Valid bits and their order decided by sha512-based hash function
++ Password decides the parameter in hash function.
+Different password will map message to different locations in the image
++ No signal for password error.
+Wrong password results in wrong message

-+ LSB (Least Significant Bit) mode
+##LSB (Least Significant Bit) mode
   + Use least significant bits of RGB channels of each pixels to store message
   + Result image visually identical to original image
   + Can only stored in non-compressed format such as PNG

-+ Fast Fourier mode
+##Fast Fourier mode
   + Store information by slightly changing lowest frequency component of each block in frequency domain
   + Robust to image compression but stores less data compared to LSB mode
   + Result image looks different from original one